edf-hpc/puppet-hpc/doc/manpages/hpc-config-push.md

 `private-data` is a directory containing all the specific data for your cluster.
 It's advised to also keep this in git and simply fetch a copy.

 The destination should be shared between all the central storage servers.
-It must be accessible as a simple POSIX file system or via the Amazon S3 API.
+It must be accessible as a simple POSIX file system, via the Amazon S3 API or a set of SFTP servers.

 # CONFIGURATION FILE